daemontechtools/daemon-docs/content/Projects/Smart Estimate/User Stories.md

 - [ ] User Detail View #todo #admin #ui

 ##### As a User, I want to be able to login so I can manage my Quotes

+Future Ideas
+Add Shipping Notes to the Project